igorua/commercetools-demo-site/README.md

 You can interactively model the product type in the Merchant Center.
  * Take your time to understand the Attribute types and Constraints (precise documentation can be found here: http://dev.commercetools.com/http-api-projects-productTypes.html#attribute-definition )
  * From you analyis (see above), rather choose just a few core attributes and do them right instead of trying completeness.
-E.g. a well configured "Enum" creates a dropdown in the PIM section of the Merchant Ceter, which is more impressive than an array of 50 text fields.
+E.g. a well configured "Enum" creates a dropdown in the PIM section of the Merchant Center, which is more impressive than an array of 50 text fields.
  * Type specific hints:
   * to fill the localizable types with multiple language values from CSV, append e.g. `.de` or `.en` to the column name.
   * Enum is nice, Localizable Enum is nicer (you can "translate" / "rename" the values in the source datafeed).